At 663,268 square miles, Alaska is by far the biggest state in the union. But only four states have fewer road miles.

 Typically, Regal pilots make early-season scouting flights.
 Usually, the grizzlies are up and about by May 10, and the season runs into September.
 The company provides a preflight safety briefing in Anchorage.
 At Brooks, the brown bears may walk beneath the boardwalk (spanning the river).
 But passengers never approach closer than 50 feet.

 Knik River Lodge glacier tours start less than 60 miles from Anchorage, leaving from Knik River Lodge at the end of Knik River Road in the Matanuska-Susitna Borough.
 The lodge’s front lawn doubles as a helipad for helicopters that take groups of two or three people to the Knik Glacier, a five-minute flight away.
 Perhaps the most popular trip is dog sledding on the glacier after a landing.
 En route, you’ll see the Knik Glacier in all its glory as well as Lake George and a couple of the feeder glaciers.
-(Tours range from $330-$680.)
+(Tours range from about $350-$680.)

 Wrangell-St. Elias National Park